-(fasl-write obj binary-output-port) procedure

-(fasl-read binary-input-port) procedure

-returns: unspecified

-libraries: (chezscheme)

-fasl-write writes the fasl representation of obj to binary-output-port.
+(fasl-write obj binary-output-port) returns: unspecified libraries: (chezscheme) procedure fasl-write writes the fasl representation of obj to binary-output-port.
 An exception is raised with condition-type &assertion if obj or any portion of obj has no external fasl representation, e.g., if obj is or contains a procedure.